 - focuses on root causes

-- accomplishes specific goals and objectives that can be effectively measured to evaluate success
+- identifies specific goals and objectives that can be effectively measured to evaluate success

 - takes place within the following countries: United States, Canada, Japan, Korea, Australia, Chile, Argentina, United Kingdom, The Netherlands, Switzerland, Sweden, Spain, Norway, Luxembourg, Italy, Ireland, Germany, France, Denmark, Belgium, Austria and the Czech Republic.

 We do not fund: